 Jain saints in one of the shorter towers.
 They are “sky-clad.”

-This painting high on the wall in the Jain temple caught my eye because of its similarity to the story of the Buddhas
+This painting high on the wall in the Jain temple caught my eye because of its

 conception, when his mother dreamed of a white elephant.
-Both Jain and Buddhist religions began about 2600 years ago.
+Both Jain and Buddhist

 On another day, I visited a trio of Jain temples clustered close together.
-Why three temples of the same religion were built in the same neighborhood, I dont know, but each temple has a very different architectural style from its neighbors.
+Why three temples of the same religion were built in the same neighborhood, I don’t know, but each temple has a very different architectural style from its neighbors.
 I first went into the mirrored interior of the 1867 Sheetalnathji Jain Mandir, decorated on the outside with curious spires that are reminiscent of idiosyncratic Spanish architect Antonio Gaudi.
 The temple honors Bhagavan Sheetalnathji, the 10th tirthankara.

-The gardens in front of Sheetalnathji Jain Mandir (left) are a popular evening gathering spot.
+The gardens in front of Sheetalnathji Jain Mandir (left) are a popular evening

-Thats a guesthouse on the right.
+That’s a guesthouse on the right.

 This man has gotten into a tight spot.

-Glass and tile work decorate the temples interior and exterior.
+Glass and tile work decorate the temple’s

 Just to the east, I walked through a well-decorated gate to the 1810 Dadaji Jain Mandir, which my guidebook described as sedate, but today was jumping to wedding music.
 Guests filled the covered courtyard with men and women sitting on separate sides, chatting, and listening to the music.
 Sundays are the time for Jain weddings, I was told.
 Lastly, I entered the adjacent Sri Sri Channa Probhuji Mandir to see its well-decorated interior.

-Across a lane, this grand gate leads to Dadaji Jain Mandir, oddly shaped like a tomb.
+Across a lane, this grand gate leads to Dadaji Jain Mandir, oddly shaped like a

 Next door, the Sri Sri Channa Probhuji Mandir was peaceful and nearly deserted.